bmschmidt/MarkdownLectures/README.md

 pandoc --filter src/lectureToSlidedeck.hs -t revealjs lecture.md --standalone -o slides.html -V revealjs-url=http://lab.hakim.se/reveal-js
 pandoc --filter src/lectureToOutline.hs lecture.md -o outline.pdf
 ```

+### Installation

+If running this frequently, it's faster to compile the filters to
+executables.

+As of version 2.7.1 of this  project, I do so use using 'stack.'
+With
+this directory located locally, just enter 'stack install' to install
+the binaries locally.
+(To make these universally accessible, I add the
+following line to `.stack/config.yaml`: `local-bin-path: /usr/local/bin/`.

 ## Writing format